Just in Time (musical)

 Just in Time is a jukebox musical based on the life of American singer Bobby Darin, with a book by Warren Leight and Isaac Oliver.

 The musical premiered on April 23, 2025, at Broadway's Circle in the Square Theatre.
-The show starts with lead performer Jonathan Groff portraying himself in 2025, and then goes back to the 1950s and 1960s to tell Darin's story.
+The show starts with the lead performer portraying himself in 2025, and then goes back to the 1950s and 1960s to tell Darin's story.

 Origins and development

-The musical originated as The Bobby Darin Story, a series of five concerts in 2018 at the 92nd Street Y starring Groff as Darin, who has since developed it with Timbers, alongside music supervision and arrangements by Andrew Resnick and choreography by Shannon Lewis.
+The musical originated as The Bobby Darin Story, a series of five concerts in 2018 at the 92nd Street Y starring Jonathan Groff as Darin, who has since developed it with Timbers, alongside music supervision and arrangements by Andrew Resnick and choreography by Shannon Lewis.
 On November 11, 2024, a benefit concert performance previewing Just in Time was held at the Signature Theatre in Arlington, Virginia.
 In December 2024, Billboard shared a preview of three of Groff's songs recorded for the musical: "Beyond the Sea", "Dream Lover", and "Just in Time".
 Other songs featured in the production include "Splish Splash" and "Mack the Knife".

 Production history

 Based on an original concept by Ted Chapin, the musical premiered on April 23, 2025, at Broadway's Circle in the Square Theatre, with Alex Timbers as director and Jonathan Groff in the lead role as Darin.

 Groff also serves as one of the production's producers, alongside Tom Kirdahy, Robert Ahrens, and John Frost, with previews from March 28, 2025.
 For the production, the theatre has been transformed into "an immersive nightclub-like destination" with two stages, a cabaret-style seating plan, and a big band on stage.

 The cast of 16 also includes Joe Barbara, Michele Pawk, Lance Roberts, Caesar Samayoa, Christine Cornish, Julia Grondin, Valeria Yamin, John Treacy Egan, Tari Kelly, Matt Magnusson, Khori Michelle Petinaud, Larkin Reilly, and Emily Bergl, as well as Gracie Lawrence as Connie Francis and Erika Henningsen as Sandra Dee.
+Sadie Dickerson joined the cast as Sandra in September 2025 and Sarah Hyland joined as Connie in October.
+In April 2026, Jeremy Jordan replaced Groff as Darin.
+As CultureSauce put it, "Jeremy Jordan is tailor-made to play Bobby Darin, a legend with a golden voice, a hard-charging style, and charm to spare.".
+Matthew Morrison performed as Darin between Groff's final show and the beginning of Jordan's run.
+Also in April 2026, Carrie St. Louis and Debbie Gravitte joined the cast, respectively playing Sandra Dee and Polly, while Isa Briones replaced Hyland as Connie.
+Olivia Holt replaced Briones at the end of May.